mattoattacko/lab-03/README.md

 * In this new file, convert the code you fixed in task 3 to use an array promises to read in any number of files
 * You'll need to change the tests to have more wide assertions

 ##  Documentation
-In your README.md describe the exported values of each module you have defined.
-Every function description should include it's airty (expected number of parameters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
-Feel free to write any additional information in your README.md.